 4.3 In accordance with No. 160G of the Convention, the Radiocommunication Advisory Group adopts its own working procedures compatible with those adopted by the Radiocommunication Assembly.

-5 Preparations for World and Regional Radiocommunication Conferences: the Conference Preparatory Meeting
+5 Preparations for World and Regional Radiocommunication Conferences

 5.1 The procedures outlined in Resolution ITU-R 2 apply to the preparation for World Radiocommunication Conferences (WRCs).
 As appropriate, they may be adapted by a Radiocommunication Assembly to apply to the case of a Regional Radiocommunication Conference (RRC).